 Rest in peace, HyperCard.
-One of the most important applications in the history of personal computing, in my humble opinion.
-Responsible for the "amazing bloom" of ideas and applications noted by Ben Hyde and Matt Jones.
-I made a few things with it, and I'm pretty sure they weren't in the 'amazing bloom' class—but I can certainly say HyperCard was a massive influence on who I am now.
+It was one of the most important applications in the history of personal computing, in my humble opinion, and responsible for the “amazing bloom” of ideas and applications noted by Ben Hyde and Matt Jones today too.
+(Ed.
+This article was originally published at cityofsound.com on 4th April 2004.)
+I made a few things with it, and I’m pretty sure they weren’t in the ‘amazing bloom’ class — but I can certainly say HyperCard was a massive influence on who I am now.

-The stack is stuck on an 800kb floppy disk somewhere, and I guess that's where it'll stay, but here's a few vintage pics I've found in my dissertation tho:
+The stack is stuck on an 800kb floppy disk somewhere, and I guess that’s where it’ll stay, but here’s a few vintage pics I’ve found in my dissertation, though:

 Of course, I never finished it (the whole of ‘50s culture?!).
 But I wasn’t alone there.
 Phil Gyford recalls building a conceptually similar stack, at roughly the same time:

-It's exactly what I was trying to do.
+Exactly what I was trying to do!
 I think those of us playing with HyperCard at that point (and using the internet in the background, without really realising we were) where actually beginning to reach out for the web.
-That "branching path towards all kinds of unrelated and esoteric knowledge"?
+That “branching path towards all kinds of unrelated and esoteric knowledge”?
 What else could it be?
 But how could we know then?

 Here’s how the 21-year old me put it in 1991, in my final year BSc Computer Science dissertation (full excerpt below):

-Akin to Vannevar Bush's 'trails' notion, which I hadn't encountered then (never mind Nelson, Berners-Lee and beyond), I was driving at something which I could only conceive would sit on CD-ROM (hey, they were big then, OK?
-Besides, few personal computers were usefully networked.)
+Akin to Vannevar Bush’s ‘trails’ notion, which I hadn’t encountered then (never mind Nelson, Berners-Lee and beyond), I was driving at something which I could only conceive would sit on CD-ROM—hey, they were big then, OK?
+Besides, few personal computers were usefully networked.
+It would be some kind of informational object which people could pursue their own routes through, depending on their preference, with multiple entry points.
+Instead of Phil’s tea, I had Death Of A Salesman, or McCarthyism, or women’s fashion.

-In other words, some kind of informational object which people could pursue their own routes through, depending on their preference, with multiple entry points—instead of Phil's tea, I had Death Of A Salesman, or McCarthyism, or hemlines, or trumpets.
-CD-ROMs seemed to promise such limitless space that we didn't even think about scalability.
-And we weren't quite ready for the infinitely 'dispersed editorial' and mass amateurisation of everything we find online now.
-It was perfectly conceivable, to most of us, that knowledge would be produced and structured just as it had been thought to for years i.e. by a single well-informed author, or commissioned team of same.
+CD-ROMs seemed to promise such limitless space that we didn’t even think scalability.
+And we weren’t quite ready for the infinitely ‘dispersed editorial’ and mass amateurisation of everything we find online now.
+It was perfectly conceivable that knowledge would be produced and structured just as it had been thought to for years i.e. by a single well-informed author, or commissioned team of same.
 There were technical barriers too, despite its innovative architecture.

-Full excerpt from my dissertation regarding the HyperCard implementation of the play Death of a Salesman.
-Written in 1991 – please forgive the naïvety of youth:
+Here’s an excerpt from my dissertation regarding the HyperCard implementation of the play Death of a Salesman.
+It was written in 1991 — please forgive the naïvety of youth:

 This stack illustrates elements of the design philosophies described in Appendix A. In particular it aims to describe an interdisciplinary approach to education.
 The teacher and class should work through the play together, and then the pupils should be left to explore, with the teacher on hand.